Browsing Category

 Write down a description of a memorable holiday and what made it special for you.
 Here’s betting that brainwork will linger in your dreams tonight.

-If you are able to get outside, go for a walk and play our family favourite game of Dalmations.
+If you can get outside, go for a walk and play our family’s favourite game of Dalmations.
 Decide on one object you are likely to see en route.
 Maybe count houses with red doors.
 Think of how many of that object you will find.
 See if you’re right and who is closest to their estimate.
 The winner gets a break that day from one family chore.
 The losers have to do twenty jumping jacks right there.

 When screen time no longer sustains, build something.
 Have a whole day of building with family members.
 Decide you are new on Planet Earth and have to create.
 Use your Lego or any building things you have.
 Conjure up food that uses no electricity.
 Hint: sandwiches.
 Share some of your results and send me a photo!

 Do a family funny census.
-Find out who snores, who can french braid hair, who can rub their tummy and scratch their head at the same time, who likes ginger, who like milk chocolate or who likes dark chocolate.
-The list of your own census possibilities is endless but the key here is humour, not competition.
-Send me some of your fun results!
+Find out who snores, who can French braid hair, who can rub their tummy and scratch their head simultaneously, who likes ginger, and who likes milk chocolate or dark chocolate.
+The list of your census possibilities is endless, but the key here is humour, not competition.
+Please send me some of your fun results!

 Hope is the thing with feathers